Quartz Clock Hands

 There are two types of quartz movements that run these hands.
 Step motion is a movement that the second hand jumps from one second to the next.
 Sweep motion, this is when it sweeps around with no stopping right around the dial.

 High Torque Clock Hands are used on larger clock dial diameters.
 These hands require a high torque clock movement that is run by a battery.
 These hands are for the American standard "I" shaft battery powered quartz clock movement.
 The minute hand will have an oblong mounting hole and the hour hand will have a round one.
 The minute hand mounts on the oblong shaft on the clock movement.

 Mounting the clock hands to the high torque clock movement is easy.
 The hour hand is a friction fit and gets pushed onto the post first.
 This gets pushed down as far as it will go without it touching the clock face.
 Next is the minute hand which has the oblong hole.
 It gets mounted on the tip of the oblong shaft on the movement and secured by the hand nut.

-There are two hand nuts that come with a new high torque clock movement from clockworks.com.
+Two hand nuts come with a new clock movement from clockworks.com.
 One is used with a second hand and has a hole in it.
 The other nut is a cap nut which has no hole and covers the entire tip of the post.
-The donut hand nut is used with a second hand.
-This allows the the tip to be exposed to push the second hand onto the pin that is in the tip of the post.
+The doughnut hand nut is used with a second hand.

 That concludes the mounting procedure.
 Things to look out for: the hour hand is not rubbing the dial and the minute hand is not rubbing the hour hand.
 Be certain the minute hand is not rubbing the glass door or anything else during its sweep around.
 These hands should be parallel and cannot come in contact with anything.